OWASP/www-project-smart-contract-top-10/README.md

 The OWASP Smart Contract Top 10 (2025) is a standard awareness document providing Web3 developers and security teams with insights into the top 10 vulnerabilities found in smart contracts.

 It serves as a reference to ensure that smart contracts are secured against the most critical weaknesses exploited or discovered in recent years.
+The **Smart Contract Top 10** can be used alongside other smart contract security projects to ensure comprehensive risk coverage.
+Visit [scs.owasp.org](https://scs.owasp.org/) for more details on OWASP Smart Contract Security Projects.

 ## Changes